A

 essential reactant which causes more reactions

-characteristic X-rays line emission at X-ray wavelengths that results from the ejection
+characteristic X-rays line emission at X-ray wavelengths that results

 of electrons from the innermost shells of heavy elements and the